About entry permits

 Where do I apply?

-You can apply online (bottom of this page).
+You can apply online.
 Please read the information on this page before applying.

-The Western Australian Department of Indigenous Affairs (Permits facility) is available between 6:30am and 10:30 pm Western Standard Time.
+The Western Australian Department of Planning, Lands and Heritage (Permits facility) is available between 6:30am and 10:30 pm Western Standard Time.

 Permits- outside Western Australia

-The Department of Indigenous Affairs does not issue permits for areas outside of Western Australia.
+The Department does not issue permits for areas outside of Western Australia.
 However, we have compiled some information that may be useful in relation to lands adjoining Western Australian reserves and other states.